 Come back to this list of seasonal produce or go to our homepage to get on your way to better health and more savings!

-If you are like us, you agree that it is silly buying apples originating from Australia or New Zealand at the height of the English or American apple harvest, right?
+If you are like us, you would agree that it is silly buying apples originating from Australia or New Zealand at the height of the English or American apple harvest, right?

 When buying seasonal food you will get fresher, tastier, more nutritious and less expensive produce, and you will be environmentally friendly too.
 Remember, that isn’t just healthy for our bodies, it helps the world around us by cutting down on carbon emissions.